allolex/ts_weather/README.md

 - Use a public source code repository (GitHub, etc) to store your code
 - Send us the link to your completed code

+## Implementation notes

+- The Weather API does not return ZIP code information, which would also be limiting for the worldwide weather data it returns.
+The API response contains latitude and longitude, so this app will cache using those values as its key.
+-

 ## Setup

 Because I noticed in the job description that the position will be supporting Rails 5 and 6 apps, I created a new Rails